universe-builders/universe-builders.github.io/void-survivors/development-plan.md

 ✅ Up to 100 concurrent players per team.\
 ✅ Be playable on all primary platforms (Win, Linux, MacOSX, iPhone, Android).\
 ✅ Be playable using all primary control schemes (Touch, Keyboard, Gamepad).\
-✅ Be playable on all targetted low-end devices.\
+✅ Be playable on all targeted low-end devices.\
 ✅ All main gameplay mechanics, including stacked abilities.\
-✅ Comepetitive statistics, including healing and damage.\
+✅ Competitive statistics, including healing and damage.\
 ✅ An open world that loops on itself.\
 ✅ All release character classes implemented.\
 ✅ Have 3 bosses with telegraphed attacks implemented.\